kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ---

 ## Overview
-This article explains how to utilize and customize the Table, and ReadOnlyTable components and the usage difference between them.<br>
+This article explains how to utilize and customize the Table, and ReadOnlyTable components and the usage difference between them.<br/>
 We assume the following scenario:
 1. Basic Usage (*Table and ReadOnlyTable*)
 2. Multiple components in one cell (*Table*)